 The airlines will typically bring you your luggage when it is found; you will rarely need to return to the airport to pick it up.
 Additionally, many airlines will reimburse any unexpected expenses caused by the loss or delay (keep your receipts!).
-But be careful here -- the airline sometimes has the option to deduct any reimbursement or stipend from any subsequent awards.

 If the airline loses your bags, make sure you get a written claim for damages.
 This may require a different form than the original "missing luggage" form.
 This can be done at the airport or by mail.